aibor/virtrun/README.md

 The sub-package [sysinit](https://pkg.go.dev/github.com/aibor/virtrun/sysinit)
 provides helper functions for the necessary tasks.

-A simple init can be built using `sysinit.Run` which is a wrapper for those essential tasks.
+A simple init can be built using `sysinit.Main` which is a wrapper for those essential tasks.
 For an example, see the
 [simple init program](internal/virtrun/init/main.go) that is used in the default wrapped mode.

 For go test binaries `sysinit.RunTests` can be used in a custom `TestMain` function if you need to do any additional set up for your test run.
-It is just a wrapper for `sysinit.Run` around `testing.M.Run`.
+It is just a wrapper for `sysinit.Main` around `testing.M.Run`.

 ```go
 package some_test